Pylons-tech/pylons_sdk/DEVELOPER_DOC.md

 ###### ItemInputRef

-`ItemInputRef` is referencing to index of item input starting from 0.
+`ItemInputRef` is referencing to ID of item input.
-When `ItemInputRef` is -1, it means it's generating item without from input item.
-For JSON, if you don't specify a field for ItemInputRef, it's default value is set to -1.

 ###### ModifyParams